omkarcloud/google-maps-scraper/README.md

 ⚠️ **Important:** Don't use Zoom 18 for country-level data—it would take 20-30 days.

-### ❓ I'm an AI Research Student.
-I need all coffee shops in San Francisco for my Recommendation AI.
+### ❓ I'm an AI research student.
+I need all coffee shops in San Francisco for my recommendation AI.
 How can I get this data?

-This is exactly the kind of use case our tool was built for—helping students access data for their research without breaking the bank.
+This is the kind of use case our tool was built for—helping students access data for their research projects.

-Use Search Strategy with **Zoom 18** for San Francisco.
+Use the **Zoom 18** search strategy for San Francisco.
 Let it run overnight.
 You'll have tens of thousands of results, which is perfect for your research project.
-Cost will be 0, as you get **200** searches free each month.
+There's no cost, as you get **200** free searches each month.

 ### ❓ What else can I use this tool for?